mbogosian/balanced-hangman/README.md

   at which point clicking the &ldquo;Create new&rdquo; button will change the password for that account.

 - No thought has been given to [I18n/L10n](http://bit.ly/1cktcE8).
+This includes not having a specialized mobile device UI.
 This is probably bad.
 In my experience, this is difficult to retrofit through refactoring (it is one of those rare cases in software development where it often saves to do the work up front and is not generally considered [premature optimization](http://bit.ly/18Wh3uj) where a UI is involved).
 However, given that this is a quick prototype, I pray to the almighty gods of hacking for forgiveness.
 Rest assured that I have made the appropriate backyard sacrifices in compliance with all governing ISO standards.

 - While it should theoretically work, this has *not* been tested on Internet Explorer in any way, shape, or form.
 If this were anything more